Downtime: Famous outages

 Telstra's Ryde switch failed in late 2011 after water egressed into the electrical switch board from continuing wet weather.
 The Ryde switch is one of the largest by area switches in Australia, and affected more than 720,000 services.

-The Miami datacenter of ServerAxis went offline unannounced on February 29, 2016 and was never restored.
+The Miami datacenter of ServerAxis went offline unannounced on February 29, 2016, and was never restored.
 This impacted multiple providers and hundreds of websites.
 The outage impacted coverage of the 2016 NCAA Division I women's basketball tournament as WBBState, one of the affected sites, was by far the most comprehensive provider of women's basketball statistics available.

-Roblox, by the Roblox Corporation had an outage around October 2021, during their Chipotle Event.
+The game platform Roblox had an outage around October 2021, during their Chipotle Event.
 Many users thought it was because of the event, because it received massive reception, as users could get a free Chipotle burrito during it.
-The outage was Roblox's biggest downtime, stretching on for 3 whole days.
+The outage was Roblox's longest downtime, lasting 3 days.

 On July 8, 2022, Rogers suffered a major nationwide outage in Canada.
 This simultaneously affected cell phone and internet access, causing 911 calls, interbank transactions to fail and also disrupting government services.

+On July 19, 2024, CrowdStrike issued a faulty device driver update for their Falcon software, resulting in Windows PCs, servers, and virtual machines to crash and boot loop.
+The incident unintentionally affected approximately 8.5 million Windows machines worldwide, including critical infrastructure such as 911 services in various states.
+It is considered to be the largest outage in the history of information technology.